peteroupc/Numbers/README.md

 **Download source code: [ZIP file](https://github.com/peteroupc/Numbers/archive/master.zip)**

-If you like this software, consider donating to me at this link: [http://peteroupc.github.io/](http://peteroupc.github.io/)

 ----

 A C# library that supports arbitrary-precision binary and decimal floating-point numbers and rational numbers with arbitrary-precision components.